Mampenda/javascript-sorting-demo/README.md

 ### With Live Server in VSCode (rec.)

-1. Install Live Server extension in VS Code.
+1. Install the _Live Server_ extension in VS Code.
 2. Open the project folder.
 3. Right-click `index.html` and select _"Open with Live Server"_.
 4. The browser will open, and the page will auto-refresh when changes are made.